L O A D I N G

 What’s the Crawl Budget?

-In layman’s terms, the crawl budget is the number of pages (URLs) that Google crawls in a crawl session.
+As defined in Google Search Central’s official guide to crawl budget management, the crawl budget is the number of pages (URLs) that Google crawls in a given timeframe.
 Sometimes you can say that the crawl budget is counted per day, but sometimes it’s not.
 This is a rule of thumb that’s not universal.
 One thing to keep in mind is that there’s a certain frequency with which Google bots (crawlers) read through your URL.

 These bots are programmed to meet a number of criteria.
 For example, they’ll never overload your host and are very picky about how long they stay on your domain.
 If they can’t go through your material quickly, they’ll leave, and you’ll lose.